openshift-service-mesh/federation/docs/enhancements/1-crds-and-kubebuilder.md

     # Network name used by Istio for load balancing.
     network: east
     # Optional.
-    # Specifies ingress settings and properties.
+    # If no ingress is specified, it means the controller supports only single network topology.
     ingress:
       # Optional.
       # Local ingress type specifies how to expose exported services.